 Future Clinical Nurse Leaders Awarded Conference Scholarships

-Maus, RN, BSN, CCRN, an assistant nurse manager in the Cardiovascular Intensive Care Unit at University of Iowa Hospitals and Clinics, is looking forward to engaging in great networking opportunities that are centered around the exemplary work done by CNLs in a variety of health care settings.
+Maus, RN, BSN, CCRN, an assistant nurse manager in the Cardiovascular Intensive Care Unit at University of Iowa Hospitals and Clinics, was eager to take advantage of the networking opportunities that are centered around the exemplary work done by CNLs in a variety of health care settings.

-Schreiber, RN, BSN, is grateful for this opportunity and cannot wait to represent UI’s College of Nursing with pride.
+Schreiber, RN, BSN, was grateful for this opportunity and represented UI’s College of Nursing with pride.

 “This scholarship will help contribute to my long-term goals of becoming an expert CNL at UIHC,” she said.
 “I want to learn more about the impact that Clinical Nurse Leaders are making in our evolving health care environment and meet expert leaders from multiple segments of the health care industry.”